-From Shakespeare to Dickinson and Angelou, the poems on this list have become some of the most popular English-language poems ever written.
-Many of these tap into familiar themes, such as love lost, death, and the power of natural landscapes.
+From William Shakespeare to Emily Dickinson and Maya Angelou, the poems on this list have become some of the most popular English-language poems ever written.
+Many of these tap into familiar themes, such as love, loss, death, and the power of natural landscapes.
 Explore more of the best poems ever written with our Top Ten Series.

 Famous English-Language Poems